 And why do we laugh about the lawgivers in Indiana who tried in 1896 to legislate a value of 3.2 for the circle constant pi since it would be easier to use than the longer and more complicated traditional number which was produced strictly by and for impractical mathematicians?5

-Such modern thinkers may reject the Platonist belief in some abstract, non-physical and non- psychological realm of numbers and mathematics where constants and pentagrams and other such constructs exist by themselves and outside of minds.
+Some modern thinkers may reject the Platonist belief in some abstract, non-physical and non- psychological realm of numbers and mathematics where constants and pentagrams and other such constructs exist by themselves and outside of minds.

 Ancient status of NUMBER

-On the other hand, people in the highly religious environment of the ancient Levant had their then unquestioned certitude: NUMBERs belonged to the divine domain.
+By contrast to this modern confusion, people in the highly religious environment of the ancient Levant had their then unquestioned certitude: NUMBERs belonged to the divine domain.
 Obviously, they had to be the first things made to then serve as helpers or tools for the rest of creation.
 No animals with four legs or people with two of those and five toes on each foot could be shaped before those numbers existed to build them with.

 We owe much of our pre-Platonic written documentation of that once common “Platonist” belief to the ancient Mesopotamians because their baked- clay tablets survived better than the parchments and papyri of their neighbors.
-Another source for ancient attitudes towards numbers are the traditions about the Greek Pythagoras (around 580 to 500 BCE) and his teachings because this founder of a number- venerating religion had acquired many if not all elements of his doctrine in Phoenicia, then above all in Egypt, and finally in Mesopotamia.
+Another source for ancient attitudes towards numbers are the traditions about the Greek Pythagoras (around 580 to 500 BCE) and his teachings because this founder of a number- venerating religion had acquired many if not all elements of his doctrine first in Phoenicia, then in Egypt, and finally in Mesopotamia.

 All civilizations of the ancient Near East flourished on a common cultural ground from which they drew many shared ideas and core convictions.
 For instance, winged disks represented the sun as royal and/or divine emblem on Hittite palace portals, Egyptian stelae, and Canaanite seals, as well as in Assyrian and Babylonian art.
 The same image appears also in Bible verses such as Malachi 4:2: